DanielFerguson/danferg/src/pages/articles/whats-next.md

 ---
 layout: ../../layouts/ArticleLayout.astro
 title: "What's next?"
-description: "The definitive decade — pretty much a waste of an invaluable chance so far."
+description: "Well, that was the start to the definitive decade... pretty much a waste of an invaluable chance so far, wouldn't you say?"
 date: "2021-11-09"
 imageUrl: https://images.unsplash.com/photo-1609537937459-9a2e947cb16c?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=735&q=80
 ---

-# What's next?
+## What's next?

 The definitive decade — pretty much a waste of an invaluable chance so far.